eclipse-iceoryx/iceoryx2/examples/c/publish_subscribe/README.md

 The subscriber is printing the sample on the console whenever new data arrives.

-First you have to build the C++ examples:
+First you have to build the C examples:

 ```sh
 cmake -S . -B target/ffi/build -DBUILD_EXAMPLES=ON